cwi-swat/ifip-wg216/meetings/Serpiano2025.md

 ## Meeting Package Payment

-**Coming up soon...**

-[//]: # (Payment for the meeting package)
-[//]: # (--which includes meeting room, coffees, meals, and also the outing--)
-[//]: # (is separate from the hotel room booking.)

-Based on weather, the outing will include a trip to Lugano by gondola and boat, and back by train and shuttle.
+Payment for the meeting package is separate from the hotel room booking.
+The meeting package includes meeting room & equipment, coffees, meals (with water, excl. drinks), banquet, and outing.
+The first included meal is lunch on Monday, the last included meal is lunch on Friday.

+For the outing on Wednesday afternoon we plan a visit to the Monte San Giorgio Fossil Museum in Meride (Monte San Giorgio is a UNESCO World Heritage Site and one of the most important fossil deposits in the world).

-[//]: # (If you come alone, simply pick --Meeting registration & Outing--.)
+If you come alone, simply pick "Meeting registration & Outing".

-[//]: # (If you bring along a guest, they will have to pay the meals they use separately directly with the hotel.)
+If you bring along a guest, they will have to pay their meals separately directly with the hotel.
-[//]: # (On top of that, if you would like to bring the guest along to the outing,)
-[//]: # (you can pay for your full meeting package and the guest's outing in one go)
-[//]: # (--pick --Meeting registration & Outing --plus guest--.)
+On top of that, if you would like to bring the guest along to the outing, you can pay for your full meeting package and the guest's outing in one go: pick "Meeting registration & Outing (plus guest)".
-[//]: # (You can also pay for the guest's outing separately --pick --Outing --guest only--"--.)
+You can also pay for the guest's outing separately: pick "Outing (guest only)".

+**Payment link coming up soon...** (estimated cost: CHF 945)

 [//]: # (Please pay through XXXX operated by our university.)